 What should not be missing in a children's room inspired by the Scandinavian style?

-Cozy cot in wooden design with neutral bedding
+A cosy wooden cot in with neutral colours for bedding

 Multifunctional and practical furniture that can save a lot of space